THE ART OF BUYING ART

 Chapter 10: Buying Art Directly From Artists

 Buying directly from artists is very different than buying from dealers.
-Learn what those differences are and how to proceed when the artist is also the dealer.
+Learn what those differences are and how to proceed when the artist is also the seller.

-Buying art with a keyboard and mouse is the new frontier of collecting.
-Learn basic facts about how online art buying works, how it differs from buying art in traditional ways, and how to progress from looking at art for sale to locating art you like and considering specific pieces for possible purchase.
+Buying art online is the future of collecting.
+Learn basic facts about how online art buying works, how it differs from buying art in traditional ways at physical locations, and how to progress from looking at art for sale to locating art you like, and considering specific pieces for possible purchase.

 Chapter 12: How Not to Buy Art

-This chapter, perhaps one of the most important chapters in the book, summarizes common art buying mistakes and explains how to avoid making them.
+This chapter, perhaps one of the most important chapters in the book, summarizes common art buying mistakes and talks about how to avoid making them.

 Part III: RESEARCH

 Chapter 13: Research the Artist

 Knowing how to locate and evaluate information about art and artists is the cornerstone of intelligent buying and collecting.
 In this chapter, you learn how to gather and analyze data about any artist's career accomplishments.